'Yes the school has good values and an excellent teaching ethic. Everyone is approachable and we love the sense of

 · And many more…

-To finish our assembly, we thought that we would let the rest of the school have a quiet moment to themselves.
+To finish our Collective Worship, we thought that we would let the rest of the school have a quiet moment to themselves.
 We recited a series of questions about how they might show truthfulness:

 How can you be truthful outside school?